Sjj1024/PakePlus/README.md

 -   🌹 No need to install complex dependencies locally; use Github Action for cloud-based auto-packaging.
 -   🧑‍🤝‍🧑 Supports internationalization, user-friendly for a global audience, and it follows your system language automatically.
 -   💡 Supports custom js injection. you can write your own js code to inject into the page.
+-   🎨 ui is more beautiful, more comfortable to use.

 ## Popular Packages